 What inspired this particular project?

-I fell in love with California while I was in Los Angeles, shooting a four-week assignment for Airbnb.
-During those four weeks, I had the chance to photograph most of LA’s neighborhoods, which gave me a totally new perspective of the city as well as its people.
-I came home re-energized and ready to create.
+California was totally love at first sight for me.
+I still remember that feeling: I came home re-energized and ready to create after my very first trip to Los Angeles.
 Ever since then, I try to visit a few times a year, just to turn my mind off, soak in all the sun and photograph whatever creative thing I feel like doing.

 This summer I flew to San Francisco and did a solo road trip down the coastline to LA to gain some inspiration and recharge my creative batteries.

 Once I arrived, I got introduced to an amazing creative director, named Haleigh Wojciechowski.
 I approached her with a mood board, and within a week we were shooting on location in Malibu, with a full team of models, makeup artists, stylists, etc.

 Are you purely a photographer or do you have other creative pursuits?

 My other pursuit would be creative direction.
 A lot of my clients come to me with only a spark of an idea.
 Then they just let me lead the process of developing the whole vision for their brand’s imagery.